What was the inspiration behind your RCA Show work?

 What was the best piece of advice you have received during your time at the RCA?

 It was probably from fellow students and colleagues.
-It is difficult to pin point one piece of advice – speaking openly with friends about our challenge, successes and failures was a really important aspect of the RCA experience.
-Ann Toomey was my personal tutor and she was really committed to bringing the best out of me – we had some hard discussions, but Ann helped to enable me to see.
+It is difficult to pinpoint one piece of advice – speaking openly with friends about our challenge, successes and failures was a really important aspect of the RCA experience.
+Anne Toomey was my personal tutor and she was really committed to bringing the best out of me – we had some hard discussions, but Anne helped enable me to see.

 What do you most value about being a graduate of the RCA?